ajcrites/api-gateway-builder/README.md

 * Include a node.js router that allows for local testing of the app router code so it can be done without deploying

+This project exists as a discovery and teaching tool.
+It was not built to serve the purpose of a particular project, but individual projects can use this as a guide to serve their own specific needs.

+API Gateway Builder seeks to represent a project that is a pure IaC solution with no manual / physical management of architecture at all.
+Creation, maintenance, and destruction of infrastructure can be maintained as code consistently and each can be done with a minimal number of commands that can naturally be integrated continuously.

+This project also seeks to provide examples of how to build infrastructure for development and avoiding some of the pitfalls required with server(less) development to include simulating infrastructure deployments locally.

 ## Installation Instructions
 Install the following if you do not have them: